2nd Sunday of the Year

 Ideally, it will help if we can offer a specific reason for inviting people.

-For example, there may be a special talk being given some evening during the week.
+there may be a special talk being given some evening during the week.
 Or we might invite them to attend Easter Sunday Mass with us and be our guests at breakfast.

 In the final analysis, we should extend the invitation in a way we feel comfortable doing so.
 And we should extend it in a way that respects the people we invite.